 - Zero income for experienced landlords

 Even if a self-employed applicant showed just £100 profit on their accounts, the lender will see this as an income.
-As certain lenders have no minimum income requirement, this won’t be an issue.
-Furthermore, if you’ve already owned buy to let property, lenders will see you as a lot less risk compared to other buy to let borrowers.
-This means that experienced landlords can obtain buy to let mortgages and don’t even need to have an income to secure a mortgage.
+As some lenders have no minimum income requirement, this won’t be an issue.
+Furthermore, if you’ve already owned buy-to-let property, lenders will see you as a smaller risk compared to less experienced buy-to-let borrowers.
+This means that experienced landlords can obtain buy-to-let mortgages and don’t even need to have an income to secure a mortgage.

-Self-employed buy to let mortgages and deposits
+Self-employed buy-to-let mortgages and deposits

 Deposits can be generated from personal savings and gifted deposits.
 You can also generate a deposit by using the equity from a remortgaged property, but how much deposit do you actually need?

-Current buy to let mortgage rates
+Current buy-to-let mortgage rates

-Speak to a buy to let mortgage specialist
+Speak to a buy-to-let mortgage specialist

 - Access to the whole market – Our advisors aren’t tied to one lender, meaning that they’ll search the entire market for a product that suits you.

-- Independent advisors – Our expert advisors will always do what’s best for you, as they are not tied to certain products and companies.
+- Independent advisors – Our advisors will always do what’s best for you, as they are not tied to certain products and companies.

 - Specialist advisors – With specialist knowledge in fields such as self-employed mortgages and bad credit mortgages.
-Even when a mortgage seems unlikely, our advisors are often able to locate an approval.
+Even when a mortgage seems unlikely, our advisors are often able to locate approval.